 1. Get the right insurance

 Protecting your investment property shouldn’t be an afterthought.
-If you rent out your second home, you might think you just need a regular homeowners insurance policy.
-But you need landlord insurance for this situation.
+If you rent out your second home, a regular homeowners insurance policy simply won't cut it.
+You need landlord insurance for this situation.
 It protects the property’s structure, other structures on the premises (like sheds and fences), and lost rental income.

 Notably, it doesn’t cover all the belongings inside the property – that’s a job for your tenant’s renters policy.
 Your tenant’s policy may also cover their liability for medical payments if their guests are injured.
 That said, you may want to look into liability insurance of your own.